Alliance Ted K. Tajima High School

 Friday, February 26, 2016

-Alliance College-Ready Academy High School 16 achieved an Academic Performance Index (API) score of 770, placing it in the top 20% of all LAUSD high schools and nearly 100 points higher than the three nearest traditional public schools.
-For more on the school's current Performance Indicators, click here.
+Alliance Tajima High School achieved an Academic Performance Index (API) score of 770, placing it in the top 20% of all LAUSD high schools and nearly 100 points higher than the three nearest traditional public schools (based on the most recent API scores available which are from 2013).
+In 2015 the school was awarded the California Gold Ribbon for academic excellence.
+For more on the school's current Performance Indicators, click here

-Alliance College-Ready Academy High School 16 is located on the campus of Belmont High School in the Westlake neighborhood northwest of Downtown Los Angeles.
+Alliance Tajima High School is located in the Westlake neighborhood northwest of Downtown Los Angeles.
 Westlake is one of the most densely populated areas in the nation and home to many immigrant families, primarily from Mexico, Guatemala, and El Salvador.

 Demographics and Average Daily Attendance

-93% Latino, 3% African American, and 4% Other, 24% English Language Learner (ELL) students, and 94% free or reduced meal program participants.
-Average daily attendance is 95%.
+95% Latino, 2% African American, and 3% Other, 21% English Language Learner (ELL) students, and 88% free or reduced meal program participants.